omararh/Pacman-Q-learning-MVC/README.md

 Repository Pattern: Facilitates a separation between the data layer and the business logic, ensuring that the game's state management is decoupled from the learning algorithms.
 Strategy Pattern: Enables the dynamic switching between different learning algorithms during runtime, allowing the game to adapt its strategy based on performance.
 Observer Pattern: Implemented to efficiently update the game's state in response to player actions or game events, ensuring real-time responsiveness without tight coupling between the game's components.

+## Conclusion

+By employing advanced reinforcement learning techniques and robust software design principles, this project not only enhances the gameplay experience but also serves as a practical application of theoretical AI concepts in a dynamic environment.
+The use of MVC and strategic design patterns ensures that the project remains extensible, maintainable, and scalable.